AKhadhraoui47/Yocto_Rpi_IMU/README.md

 ```

 * **Adding a Root user**
-> Extrausers is used to manage user and group creation within the built image.
+> Extrausers class is used to manage user and group creation within the built image.

 ```
 INHERIT += "extrausers"
 EXTRA_USERS_PARAMS += "usermod -p '\$5\$f0r5NbGw3PeHlbq/\$qUkA2Kq72d/zCro3vj9UVtONjMjm7EL1RIaKmyO7G2B' root;"
 ```

+Now that we adapted our [local.conf](build-rpi/conf/local.conf) file, we will create our [meta-my-layer](meta-my-layer/) which will host our custom recipes.
+A key recipe in our layer is the custom [image](meta-my-layer/images/my-image.bb) describing the features and packages present in our project:
+> Recipes describing a custom image should be stored under an **images** named directory

 ## References